SysManSquad/sysmansquadblogdev/content/posts/2020-06-10-working-with-internet-optimized-task-sequences-and-generic-status-messages.md

 There are creative ways to use this information.
 We can programmatically query for these generic status messages, or use Microsoft Flow or a Status Filter Rule, and then call the internal webservice to inject the resource records in the corresponding 64-bit deployment collections.
 For now, we’ve stayed simple and built remediation collections from the generic status messages.

-<a href="https://social.technet.microsoft.com/Forums/en-US/0822d4d9-3033-4344-8cff-c72d89a0db20/how-to-create-collection-based-on-status-message?forum=configmgrgeneral" target="_blank" rel="noreferrer noopener">This</a> Technet forum thread gives the collection query syntax.
+[This](https://social.technet.microsoft.com/Forums/en-US/0822d4d9-3033-4344-8cff-c72d89a0db20/how-to-create-collection-based-on-status-message?forum=configmgrgeneral) Technet forum thread gives the collection query syntax.
 The WQL query for the 64-bit Project deployment collection is below.
 Messsage ID **39997** is the generic information status message ID.
 The first insertion string value of **MsgType_Office365Upgrade** was chosen to separate these messages from future deployment messages.<figure class="wp-block-table">

 <table>
   <tr>